snoz2191/Boston-Sample-Backend/README.md

 * Start developing

 ----------------------------------------------------------------------------------------------------------------
-** Note: To deactive a virtualenv just type in the following command:
+** Note: To deactivate a virtualenv just type in the following command:
 ```
 #!python
 deactivate